Miltonly/Streets/Vanier Drive

 Comparable homes nearby

-Vanier Drive sits in Bronte Meadows, a position that makes the 401 the primary commute handle — the on-ramp at Regional Road 25 is a five-minute drive, putting Mississauga within 22 minutes and Pearson within 32.
-The GO line is less convenient: Milton Station is a 19-minute drive, so the daily Toronto commute via GO runs around 64 minutes door-to-door.
-For those working in Oakville or Burlington, the drive runs 24 and 20 minutes respectively.
-The street itself is quiet, with through-traffic largely absent, so the road network handles the load without the noise of a busier corridor.
+Vanier Drive sits in Bronte Meadows, a neighbourhood with practical access to Highway 401 at Regional Road 25, about five minutes by car.
+That ramp makes Mississauga a 22-minute drive and Pearson roughly half an hour.
+The Milton GO station is further — 19 minutes by car — so the daily Toronto commute via GO runs closer to 90 minutes door-to-door.
+For those working in Burlington or Oakville, the drive is under 25 minutes.
+The street itself is quiet, a residential loop that sees little through traffic, which means the road network handles the load without the noise of a busier corridor.

 Schools and catchment

 Public elementary catchment draws to E.W.
-Foster Public School, a four-minute drive, with W.I.
-Dick Middle School also within four minutes for the older elementary years.
-Catholic students attend Guardian Angels Catholic Elementary School, five minutes away, or St. Scholastica Catholic Elementary at six minutes.
-Secondary students in the Catholic system draw to St. Kateri Tekakwitha Catholic Secondary School, an eight-minute drive.
-The proximity of multiple elementary options within a short drive makes this stretch of Bronte Meadows practical for families with children at different stages.
+Foster Public School, a four-minute drive, or W.I.
+Dick Middle School at the same distance.
+Sam Sherratt Public School is five minutes away.
+Catholic elementary students attend Guardian Angels Catholic Elementary School, five minutes by car, or St. Scholastica Catholic Elementary School, six minutes.
+Secondary Catholic students draw to St. Kateri Tekakwitha Catholic Secondary School, an eight-minute drive.
+The public secondary catchment is not specified in the data, but families typically route to Craig Kielburger Secondary School or Milton District High School depending on boundaries.

 Who this street suits